Welcome to Lune Valley Dog Training Club agility section.

 For those of you who do not know, agility is the ability to guide your dog round an obstacle course consisting of jumps, weave poles, an A frame, dog walk, a tyre, a seesaw and most dogs favourite, the tunnel.
 All of this has to be achieved without incurring any penalty points and all within a set time usually consisting of seconds rather than minutes, so this should give you an indication that some level of fitness will be required by both you and your dog.

-If you have never taken part in agility before and are keen to make a start then our 10 week beginner course will give you a good introduction to the basics.
-Once the course has been completed you can continue to build up your skills sufficiently enough to go on to start competing at shows if you so wish.
-These are held throughout the Country and all year round with a good choice of nearby venues available if you do not feel inclined to travel too far.
+If you have never taken part in agility before and are keen to make a start then our taster course will give you a good introduction to the basics.
+Once the five week course has been completed you can continue to build up your skills sufficiently enough to go on to start competing at shows if you so wish.
+These are held throughout the Country all year round with a good choice of nearby venues available if you do not feel inclined to travel too far.

-A week prior to the beginners course we offer a taster evening.
-This gives you the opportunity to ask any questions and it also gives us the chance to meet you and where we will ask you to demonstrate with your dog some rudimentary obedience such as sit/stay and recall commands.
+Our pooches can get over excited when they first start to train and a degree of control over them is essential, so we will ask you to demonstrate with your dog some rudimentary obedience such as sit/stay and recall commands.
 Whilst this is basic obedience it is very much a requirement in order for you to sign up.

-If you are feeling inspired to start agility classes then please click on our class times page for details on how to go about it.
+If you are feeling inspired to start agility classes and your dog is aged 12 months or over, then please click on our class times page for details on how to go about it.

 For any experienced dogs and handlers we may be able to offer you a place subject to availability but if you would like to join us then please send details to Roz at firstname.lastname@example.org and we will see if we can slot you in one of our regular classes.